 Moffitt, Marjorie - HOME MISSIONS (Retired)

 As a teen-ager, Marjorie worked at Walgreen drug store in Wichita Falls, TX with Mary Beth Moffitt.
 Although she knew Marjorie attended the 10th & Austin Street Church of Christ, Beth invited her to come to the Bible Baptist Church to hear their guest speaker from Oklahoma City.
 Bro.
 Owenby brought a clear message on baptism that night and Marjorie realized her salvation didnt depend on her water baptism.
 Right there in her pew Marjorie asked Jesus to come into her heart.
 When Mary Beths brother, Bill, was discharged from the Marines, he and Marjorie began to date and four years later in 1950 were married.
 They were married for 51 years.
 God gave them three children: Karen Bilbo, Mike Moffitt, and Sherry Sechrist.
-They have three grandchildren and two great-grandchildren, and their mother is expecting triplets in March of 2005.

 Bro.
-Moffitt graduated from the Bible Baptist Seminary, now Arlington Baptist College.
+Moffitt graduated from the Bible Baptist Seminary, now Arlington Baptist University.
 In those days it wasnt IF graduates were going to start churches, it was WHERE!
-In 1952 Bill organized the Bethel Baptist Church in Carlsbad, New Mexico and was its pastor for ten years.
+In 1952 Bill organized the Bethel Baptist Church in Carlsbad, New Mexico and was the pastor for ten years.
 During that time he organized a church in Artesia, NM.
-His deacons took turns speaking to those who attended until they called a pastor.
+The deacons took turns speaking to those who attended until they called a pastor.
 Bro.
 Bill left Carlsbad to organize the Berean Baptist Church in Phoenix, Arizona.
 During their fourth year there, the Trentman Ave.
 Baptist Church in Fort Worth, TX called him to become their pastor.
 After several years the area became depressed and God led him to find the present property in Arlington.
 They moved the church in the 1980s and changed the name to Pleasantview Baptist Church.
 He served as pastor there for 27 years.
 After that time he changed ministries.
 He had been on the Missions Committee for 34 years, serving as Chairman for twelve of those years.
-In 1994 the Missions Committee asked him to become the Director of WBF Home Missions.
+In 1994 the Mission Committee asked him to become the Director of WBF Home Missions.
 Bro.
 And Mrs. Moffitt traveled all across the United States advising and encouraging young pastors and their wives, as well as locating pastors to go to new areas to organize new churches.
 He served in that position until God took him to heaven in October of 2002.